 SEBI has issued the UPI Circulars in relation to streamlining the process of public issue of inter alia, equity shares.
 Pursuant to the UPI Circulars, the UPI Mechanism has been introduced in a phased manner as a payment mechanism (in addition to mechanism of blocking funds in the account maintained with SCSBs under ASBA) for applications by RIBs through Designated Intermediaries with the objective to reduce the time duration from public issue closure to listing from six Working Days to upto three Working Days.
-Considering the time required for making necessary changes to the systems and to ensure complete and smooth transition to the UPI Mechanism, the UPI Circulars have introduced the UPI Mechanism in three phases in the following manner:
+Considering the time required for making necessary changes to the systems and to ensure complete and smooth transition to the UPI mechanism, the UPI Circulars have introduced the UPI Mechanism in three phases in the following manner:

-Phase I: This phase was applicable from January 01, 2019 until March 31, 2019 or floating of five main board public issues, whichever was later.
-Subsequently, the timeline for implementation of Phase I was extended till June 30, 2019 by SEBI by way of its circular no. SEBI/HO/CFD/DIL2/CIR/P/2019/50 dated April 03, 2019.
-Under this phase, a Retail Individual Bidder had the option to submit the ASBA Form with any of the Designated Intermediary and use his/ her UPI ID for the purpose of blocking of funds.
+Phase I: This phase was applicable from January 1, 2019 until March 31, 2019 or floating of five main board public issues, whichever was later.
+Subsequently, the timeline for implementation of Phase I was extended till June 30, 2019 by SEBI by way of its circular no. SEBI/HO/CFD/DIL2/CIR/P/2019/50 dated April 3, 2019.
+Under this phase, an RIB had the option to submit the ASBA Form with any of the Designated Intermediary and use his/her UPI ID for the purpose of blocking of funds.
 The time duration from public issue closure to listing continued to be six Working Days.

-Phase II: This phase has become applicable from July 01, 2019 and will continue for a period of three months or floating of five main board public issues, whichever is later.
+Phase II: This phase has become applicable from July 1, 2019, and will continue for a period of three months or floating of five main board public issues, whichever is later.
 Under this phase, submission of the ASBA Form without UPI by RIBs to Designated Intermediaries (other than SCSBs) for blocking of funds will be discontinued.
 However, the time duration from public issue closure to listing would continue to be six Working Days during this phase.
-Further, pursuant to SEBI circular dated March 30, 2020, this phase has been extended till further notice.